 The American Heart Association’s Mission: Lifeline program helps hospitals, emergency medical services and communities improve response times so people who suffer from a STEMI receive prompt, appropriate treatment.
 The program’s goal is to streamline systems of care to quickly get heart attack patients from the first 9-1-1 call to hospital treatment.

-With over 100,000 visits per year to its Emergency Department, UM BWMC sees a significant number of patients who present with chest pain symptoms.
+With nearly 100,000 visits per year to its Emergency Department, UM BWMC sees a significant number of patients who present with chest pain symptoms.
 The ability to quickly identify those with a STEMI and restore blood flow is critical.

 UM BWMC earned the award by meeting specific criteria and standards of performance for the quick and appropriate treatment of STEMI patients to open the blocked artery.
 Before patients are discharged, they are started on aggressive risk reduction therapies such as cholesterol-lowering drugs, aspirin, ACE inhibitors and beta-blockers, and they receive smoking cessation counseling if needed.
 Eligible hospitals must adhere to these measures at a set level for a designated period to receive the award.